dghm-genomics/docker-workshop-braunschweig/README.md

 allows you to write data into the directory /export from within the container.
 Data will persist in the local directory /temp/export and remains available even after the container was stopped or killed.

-Please note that, depending on your host OS (which can be Windows, Mac, or Linux) other host
+Please note that on Windows directories from your host system have to be accessed by prepending the disk letter.
+It's always a good idea to type "pwd" (=present working directory) from Docker to see which directory Docker is accessing by default.
+On my Windows computer, the command "pwd" yields the following result:

+ ![docker-workshop-braunschweig/images/pwd.png]

 ### Webcast